Engin-Boot/capture-behavior-of-a-visit-counter-lavandesh/needs-director.md

-(Assumption - I am writing this feature in the context of 'visit-counter' software, this software does not take care of schedules and usual calender stuff)
+(Assumption - I am writing this feature in the context of 'visit-counter' software, this software does not take care of schedules and usual calender maintenance)

 - Given : 'Visit-counter' can import the schedule of visits from external software.